ScienceMeter: Tracking Scientific Knowledge Updates in Language Models

-\item \textbf{Knowledge Projection} as the percentage of scientific claims associated with $\mathcal{P}_\text{future}$ that the model $\mathrm{LM}$ successfully projects after update $f$, i.e., claims changing from \textit{unknown} to \textit{correct}.
+\item \textbf{Knowledge Projection} as the percentage of claims in $\mathcal{P}_\text{future}$ that the model $\mathrm{LM}$ successfully projects after update $f$, i.e., claims changing from \textit{unknown} to \textit{correct}.
 Because some incorrect projections may become correct over time, the true magnitude of Knowledge Projection is likely higher than our current estimate.
 We define the proportion of \textit{unknown} claims that remain \textit{unknown} as \texttt{loss}.
+See Appendix~\ref{sec:discussion_knowledge_projection} for further discussion.

 \end{itemize} We provide the detailed formulas for each metric in Appendix~\ref{sec:metrics}.
 The sum of Knowledge Preservation, \texttt{distortion}, and \texttt{loss} equals one, and the same holds for Acquisition.
 Among the error types, \texttt{distortion} is considered more severe than \texttt{loss} in both Preservation and Acquisition scenarios.
-This is because generating a factually inaccurate response with high confidence (e.g., stating “this claim is \textsc{support} for sure” to a \textsc{refute} claim) is more problematic than producing a low-confidence response, regardless of its factual accuracy (e.g., “maybe this claim is \textsc{support}/\textsc{refute}”).
-An optimal scientific knowledge update method should aim to collectively maximize Knowledge Preservation, Knowledge Acquisition, and Knowledge Projection.
+This is because generating a factually inaccurate response with high confidence (e.g., stating ``this claim is \textsc{support} for sure'' to a \textsc{refute} claim) is more problematic than producing a low-confidence response, regardless of its factual accuracy (e.g., ``maybe this claim is \textsc{support}/\textsc{refute}'').
+An optimal scientific knowledge update method should collectively maximize Knowledge Preservation, Acquisition, and Projection.